kujenga/website/content/about.md

 <div class="col-md-12">

-I'm deeply interested in what we can do to carve a path out of the climate crisis, and I see driving innovation forward as our greatest hope to create the level of monumental changes needed to address the threat of climate change.
+I'm also deeply interested in what we can do to carve a path out of the climate crisis.
+Driving innovation forward is our greatest hope to create the level of monumental change needed to address the threat of climate change.

 When I'm not at my computer, you are likely to find me out on a bike or working my way up a rock wall.

-My email is "hi" at the domain for this site, feel free to reach out.
+My email is "hi" at "ataylor.io", feel free to reach out!

 <!-- TODO: reference revamped project page as well -->